reynoldspravindev/databricks-lakebase-inventory/README.md

 - **Modern User Experience**: Enjoy a responsive, intuitive web interface with bulk CSV upload, real-time validation, and analytics at your fingertips.
 The app supports template downloads, progress tracking, and detailed error feedback for seamless data onboarding.

-- **AI-Powered Demand Forecasting**: Leverage Databricks Model Serving with XGBoost models to predict inventory needs for the next 90 days.
+- **AI-Powered Demand Forecasting**: Leverage Databricks Model Serving to predict inventory needs for the next 90 days.
 The system intelligently recommends optimal stock levels based on warehouse location, product category, and historical sales patterns, with automatic safety stock calculations and fallback logic for continuous operation.

 ## Technology Stack